SuryaKiranReddy12/Hand-Detection/README.md

 ## Contact

-For any inquiries or suggestions, please contact [Your Name] <your.email@example.com>.
+For any inquiries or suggestions, please contact <ch.s.kiranreddy127@gmail.com>.

 ---